UnderwaterOwlbear/underwaterowlbear.github.io/pages/mosaic.md

 * **Borderlands**: d6 households per square mile
 * **Heartland**: d6+3 households per square mile

 The typical manor for a minor lord is 2 to 3 square miles in size.
-If this is located in the borderlands, it will thus contain approximately 10 households.
+If this is located in the borderlands, it will thus contain, on average, 9 households.

 **Castles** cost ~80,000 coins and take an amount of time to build equal to sqrt(cost), or approximately 5 and a half years for a 80,000-coin castle.